 A quiet place to think

-Thomas Sargent wears snow boots with a suit and red tie for the occasion.
-Next to an unlit fireplace he explains how much he enjoys his condo outside of town, the nature and especially fly fishing, a popular sport in the area (and the reason why fellow Nobel Laureate Angus Deaton often visits too).
+Sargent wears snow boots with a suit and red tie for the occasion.
+He explains how much he enjoys his condo outside of town, the nature and especially fly fishing, a popular sport in the area (and the reason fellow Nobel Laureate Angus Deaton often visits too).

-It’s an unlikely location to interview a Nobel economist, quite different from dusty offices, but it is the perfect place to tell a good story.
-Which is exactly what Sargent is about to do.
+It’s an unlikely location to interview a Nobel economist, quite different from cluttered offices, but it is the perfect place to tell a good story - which is exactly what Sargent is about to do.

 What do astrophysics and economics have in common?